gdm413229/swwmgz_m/ExtendedLore.md

   with a request to be transported to Hell.
 After reaching the royal throne (or what was left of it), he pushes away the rotten corpse of the former prince and takes his place as the true ruler of Hell.
-His first official act is to cease the hostilities with humans.
+His first official act is to cease the hostilities with humans, declares the Doom Slayer "Guardian of the Gates".
 - 2193: Akari Labs completes the "Akari Project", resulting in humanity's first entry into FTL travel.
 - 2200: Earth joins the "United Aligned Worlds", bonds with the Nukuri are